mnsmar/sra-to-sample/README.md

-`sra-to-sample` downloads SRA files and creates the corresponding sample directory structure.
-The input to the script is a JSON file.
+*sra-to-sample* downloads SRA files, extracts the reads, merges multiple runs and organizes them in a nice directory structure.
+The input to the script is a JSON file which can be created manually or extracted from the GEO SOFT files using `geo-soft-to-json.py`

-e.g. The following JSON file
+Note that when multiple SRA codes are associated with a sample, as in the first line of the example JSON, the files are concatenated in one fastq file.
+Files `reads.2.fastq.gz` are only created if paired-end sequencing was used.

+For example:

 ```json
 { "samples":[